-Being angry is common around negative experiences.
-It is therefore, important that anger is dealt with, particularly as anger has a way of controlling us if we don’t control it.
+We become angry around negative experiences, but it’s important we deal with anger, as anger has a way of controlling us if we don’t control it.

-From what I have seen when someone is diagnosed with a terminal illness and they’re angry, it’s usually because anger is the underlying trait that makes up their character, in one way or another.
+When someone is diagnosed with a terminal illness and they’re angry, it’s usually because anger is the underlying trait that makes up their character, in one way or another.
 Being terminally ill tends to tip us over the edge.
-I don’t believe it’s something that occurs, just because we’re dealing with a terminal illness.
+It’s not something that occurs, just because we’re dealing with a terminal illness.

-The thought of being terminally ill can bring about negative and angry feelings, but can also bring about positive feelings too.
-What usually follows is a person’s determination to remain upbeat about their illness.
-They have a sense of commitment to fight and remain positive in the initial stages of their illness.
-I have seen that too.
+When someone is initially diagnosed there a slight determination for that person to remain upbeat about their illness.
+They have a sense of commitment to fight and remain positive in the initial stages.
+I have seen that happen.

-Although initially it’s the patient that has to deal with their illness, their family also needs to work through it.
-When our loved ones fail to stay calm and are angry all the time, it makes it hard anyone to cope.
+Although initially it’s the patient that has to deal with their illness, their family will also need to work through it.
+When our loved ones are angry all the time, it makes it hard for anyone to cope.
 No one wants to be around angry people.

 Unfortunately, anger will always stop a person from finding a level of calm and acceptance.
 In some cases, but not all, it can make a difference to their emotional and physical recovery.